harv-lafradez/harv-lafradez.github.io/essays/asking-questions-for-dummies.md

 ## Conclusion

 So now we know what smart and un-smart (not necessarily "dumb") questions look like.
-The key takeaways that w
+The key takeaways are to always make sure that we ask questions not solely to get an answer, but to help others whilst also getting an answer.
+It is always important to remember that learning takes a village, or a community, and selfishness through asking un-smart questions can do more harm than good.